-We also compared the optimal path to various rules of thumb or constrained paths, and showed that the optimal path does provide better growth than optimal rules of thumb.
+We also compared the optimal path to various rules of thumb or constrained paths, and showed that the optimal path does provide better growth than optimal rules of thumb, as expected.

-We noticed that the candidate optimal path, at least with plausibly-sounding parameters, is sometimes 'too expensive" for relatively small movements, such as Effective Altruism.
-We hypothesized that this happened because movement building was "too easy": if movement building or hiring people is scalable and cheap, this leads to a transversality violation.
+We noticed that the candidate optimal path, at least with plausiblysounding parameters, is sometimes 'too expensive" for relatively small movements.
+We hypothesized that this happened when movement building was "too easy": if movement building or hiring people is scalable and cheap, this leads to a transversality violation.
 Still, in that case, given our model, a social movement should still follow a path shaped like our candidate optimal path (up to a constant) until capital reaches zero, even if it differs afterwards.
 In other cases, when movement building is hard enough, there is no transversality violation, and we can safely model and simulate the optimal movement trajectory.

 Overall, because of the asymptotic single-mindedness condition, further empirical work to estimate the long-run variable valuables (return to movement building, discount rate, interest rate, etc.) appears to be high value, because it would allow social movements to determine in which side of the asymptotic single-mindedness condition they fall.
-With regards to Effective Altruism in particular, in some cases our model recommends massive investments into movement building.
-This would suggest that a "keep Effective Altruism small/weird" ethos which some in the community hold might not at all be the most effective path.